anchpop/wise_mans_haskell/book.md

 2) `Int` - This is the same "int" you might be familiar with from other languages.
 It has a maximum and minimum value, which can vary depending on what machine you're on, but it is usually very large (generally the maximum is 2^31-1 and the minimum is -2^31).
 The tradeoff is that it's more efficient than `Integer`.

 3) `Float` - Short for floating point.
 This holds numbers that can have decimal points, like `1.4` or `-2.5`, but can still hold whole numbers, like `2`.
 The drawback is that sometimes the numbers it holds aren't exactly the number you think it is.
 This causes the scary [*floating point precision error*](https://stackoverflow.com/questions/2100490/floating-point-inaccuracy-examples), where answers end up being just a little bit away from what they should be.
-Enter `0.1 + 0.2` into GHCi to see what I'm talking about.
+Enter `0.1 + 0.2` into GHCi to see how easy it is to trip up on this.

 4) `Double` - This is the same as a `Float`, but it's twice as precise.
 You can still run into floating point precision errors though.